geosensing/ybar/README.md

 3. ML-based backend: Say we ask people to click photos of the streets to estimate potholes.
 But wouldn't it be neat to estimate the average number of potholes and average size automatically?
 With a ML-based backend trained on crowd-sourced data, we finally can.
 And over time, we can build a lot of these pipelines.

+### How Does *ybar* Work?

+The [initial spec sheet](ybar.pdf) for the software provides a great place to learn about how ybar is implemented.
+While implementing the software, we stumbled upon a few insights.
+Here's a document that discusses the [workflow and the general application architecture](app_architecture_workflow.md).

 ### Potential Applications

 - [Potential Applications](potential_applications.md)

 ### License

-The code relies on a lot of other open source software.
-Whatever restrictions are noted in use of that code, apply.
+The code relies heavily on other open source software.
+And the licensing restrictions noted by the respective open source software apply.
 Whatever amendments have been made at our end are released under the [MIT License](https://opensource.org/licenses/MIT).